Aina-OluwatosinD/Health-Intel-Trust-Week-1-Deliverables-/README.md

-# Health-Intel-Trust-Week-1-Deliverables-
-Problem statement on Sickle Cell Disease
+# Health-Intel-Trust-Week-1-Deliverables-Problem statement on Sickle Cell Disease
 Sickle Cell Disease has been a public threat in Sub-Saharan African and with the highest number of people living with sickle cell Disease in Nigeria.
 Each year, about 150 000 Nigerian children are born with the condition.
 Sickle Cell Disease is a blood disorder disease, where the Red Blood cells become sickle C” shape.
 While healthy red blood cells are round and move easily all over the body.